academic-moodle-cooperation/moodle-mod_offlinequiz/README.txt

 Cron Job
 --------

-The plugin uses a cronjob for evaluating the answer forms.
-If you didn't configure the offline-quiz cronjob, the automated analysis of answer forms is not going work!
-Information about how to configure cronjobs can be found at https://docs.moodle.org/en/Cron
+The plugin uses a cron job for evaluating the answer forms.
+If you didn't configure the offline-quiz cron job, the automated analysis of answer forms is not going work!
+Information about how to configure cron jobs can be found at https://docs.moodle.org/en/Cron

-Before Version 3.2 there was an additional cronjob required.
-This cronjob is no longer necessary, unless you intend to run the cronjob on a separate server.
+Before Version 3.2 there was an additional cron job required.
+This cron job is no longer necessary, unless you intend to run the cron job on a separate server.

-Since the evaluation of answer forms usually takes a lot of system resources, it is recommended to run this cronjob on a separate application server to take load from the frontend servers.
+Since the evaluation of answer forms usually takes a lot of system resources, it is recommended to run this cron job on a separate application server to take load from the frontend servers.

-If you want to run the cronjob on a dedicated server you have to disable it in the moodle settings and create an additional job on the dedicated server looking like this:
+If you want to run the cron job on a dedicated server you have to disable it in the moodle settings and create an additional job on the dedicated server looking like this:

     */10 * * * * DATE=`date +\%Y\%m\%d`; php <your moodle root dir>/mod/offlinequiz/cron.php --cli=1 >> /var/log/moodle/cron-olq.log.$DATE 2>&1